gigantum/environment-components/README.md

-# environment-components
+# Gigantum Official Environment Repository

-The repository of environment components available to the LabManager application
+The repository of official Base and Custom environment components available in the Gigantum app